ewallace/cryptowakeup_mscdatasci2020/data/README.md

 ## H99_all_gene_ids.tsv

-Text file in tsv format that contains a list of all gene IDs in the Cryptococcus H99 genome
+Text file in tsv format that contains a list of all annotated gene IDs in the Cryptococcus H99 genome.
+Downloaded from FungiDB release 52, June 2021.